CEI Member Biographies

 Dr. McConnell has provided leadership on a large number of initiatives within the AGRO division.
 In 2005 she assumed a leadership role when elected Vice Chair, and since then she has served as Program Chair, as Chair, and as Strategic Planning Chair.
-She is also President of the IUPAC Division of Chemistry and the Environment and served as co-chair for the recent 13th IUPAC International Congress of Pesticide Chemistry at the ACS National Meeting in San Francisco in 2014.
-In 2014 she was honored as an ACS Fellow..
+She is also Past President of the IUPAC Division of Chemistry and the Environment.
+In 2014 she was honored as an ACS Fellow.

 Her scholarship focuses on designing, teaching, and assessing courses that connect chemistry to real-world issues such as air quality, climate change, and radioactivity.
 For her work, she has received teaching awards at the local, state, and national levels.

 Middlecamp is the editor-in-chief for the 7th and 8th editions of Chemistry in Context, a project of the American Chemical Society.
 This undergraduate textbook engages students in learning chemistry in the context of real-world issues.
 She has served as the lead author for the chapters on air quality, acid rain, ozone depletion, nuclear energy, and sustainability.
-Cathy also has served as a senior scholar for SENCER (Science Education for New Civic Engagements and Responsibilities) and developed a SENCER Model Course Chemistry and Ethnicity: Uranium and American Indians.
-From SENCER in 2011, she received the William E. Bennett Award for Extraordinary Contributions to Citizen Science.
+Cathy also has served as a senior scholar for SENCER (Science Education for New Civic Engagements and Responsibilities).
+In 2011, she received the William E. Bennett Award for Extraordinary Contributions to Citizen Science from SENCER.

 She is a fellow of the Association for Women in Science (2003), AAAS (2004), and the American Chemical Society (2009).
 Cathy did her undergraduate studies at Cornell University (1968-72), graduating Phi Beta Kappa.
 She was awarded a Danforth Fellowship for graduate study and earned her doctorate in chemistry from the University of Wisconsin-Madison in 1976.